tonyvict/tp/docs/UserGuide.md

 ### Quick Search : `search`

-Allows users to instantly search for contacts by name, email or phone number.
+Allows users to instantly search for students by name, email or phone number.

 Format: `search [KEYWORD]`